fraawlen/cassette/README.md

 - Convertion from C char array strings to Ada native strings.
 - Subtyping of C numeral values + ranges.
 - Usage of packages instead of C function namespaces.
-- Usage of full words instead of shorthands.

 TODO details.